Price Elasticity of Demand

 Faced with a burgeoning population in a water resource-constrained geography, the State of Utah commissioned The Balmoral Group to estimate price elasticity of demand for water against a backdrop of $1.7 billion in proposed capital expenditures.

-The project included data collection, quality control, econometric modelling across three sectors (residential, commercial and agricultural), three markets (Southwest Utah, Salt Lake City area, and the rest of Utah), eleven different rate tier structures, and elasticity of impact fees as well as price and income elasticity of water demand.
+The project included econometric modelling across three sectors (residential, commercial and agricultural), three markets (Southwest Utah, Salt Lake City area, and the rest of Utah), and eleven different rate tier structures to estimate the price elasticity of water demand.
+The elasticity of impact fees as well as price and income elasticity of water demand was also explored.
 Extensive literature review was conducted to support use of both OLS (Ordinary Least Squares) and IV (Instrumental variable) models.
-Utility billing was collected for more than 100,000 households across three years to estimate price and income elasticity for distinct geographic and socioeconomic tranches (resulting in datasets of more than 2 million observations).
+To estimate the price and income elasticities for geographic and socioeconomic trounces, utility billing was collected for over 100,000 households over a three year time horizon, which resulted in a dataset that included over 2 million observations.
 Extensive analysis was conducted to test for structural differences between markets, assess outliers, evaluate various functional forms and modeling approaches, and to assemble the data (Kruskal-Wallis, Mann-Whitney-Wilcox, ANOVA testing and others).